zsiller38/Pi-in-the-Sky-Chris-Zachary/README.md

 Create a two stage rocket that will house a pico in the nose cone.
 The rocket will launch and collect data, then the stages will seperate and the pico will land safely with a Parachute

 ### Bill of Materials
-PICO
+-PICO
-MPU650
+-MPU650
-Altimeter
+-Altimeter
-Body Tube
+-Body Tube
-Estes E12 Roctet Engine
+-Estes E12 Roctet Engine
-Garbage Bag (parachute)
+-Garbage Bag (parachute)
-Basswood
+-Basswood
-3d Printed Parts
+-3d Printed Parts
-Nylon Cord
+-Nylon Cord
-Screw
+-Screw
-Guide tube
+-Guide tube
-Ignitor
+-Ignitor

 ## Weekly updates
 ### January